cymen/cymen.github.io/about/index.markdown

 wordpress_id: '2'
 ---

-I am currently a Software Craftsmen with [8th Light](http://www.8thlight.com/) in Chicago.
-After a number of years of programming experience on a variety of platforms, I accepted an apprenticeship with 8th Light under [Doug Bradbury](http://www.8thlight.com/our-team/doug-bradbury) focusing on becoming a software craftsman.
-I made this move because I suspected test-driven development with agile methods was likely the best way to develop software when considering the life of a software project.
+I am a Software Craftsmen working at [8th Light](http://www.8thlight.com/) in Chicago.
+After a number of years of programming experience on a variety of platforms, I accepted an apprenticeship with 8th Light starting in February of 2012 under [Doug Bradbury](http://www.8thlight.com/our-team/doug-bradbury).
+I sought and accepted the apprenticeship because I suspected test-driven development with agile methods was likely the best way to develop software when considering the life of a software project.
+I still believe that today after working on several projects using these techniques.

 I have a diverse background in IT that began after high school working for a small consulting company in Chicago with projects ranging from website development, Lotus Notes programming, network setup and server management.
 I continued my education in Wisconsin graduating from the University of Wisconsin at Madison with a B.S. in Computer Science.